CyberSecuriTim/osTicket-post-install-config/README.md

  - Navigate to the Admin panel.
  - (From the admin panel), Select the "Manage" tab then select "SLA"
  - "Add New SLA Plan"
-   - Name this SLA "Sev-A" (just to indicate highest severity)
+   - Name this SLA "Sev-A" (just to indicate the highest severity)
    - Set the Status as "Active"
    - Assign a grace period of 1 hour
    - Configure the SLA's schedule to be 24/7